 Oh! so much better than my usual solo research…

-Look how wondrously different this is from internet searches I normally conduct by myself!
+See how wondrously different this is from visualizing the internet searches I normally conduct by myself!

 My notes from my trip are only semi-copious and sometimes illegible.
 And, only a few of any photographs taken were snapped by me!
 Try as I might, I’m not a natural investigative reporter.
 I am truly there to meet and share stories.
 I get involved in listening and absorbing the person – and I forget to write or click.
 You’ll just have to forgive me for missing some of the facts.
 But, ah! these faces and the accompanying laughter!
 I hope I captured even an n-th degree of this to share with you.

 Thomas Cowart with Gaye Lyn, daughter of Veterans Air Express founder, Saunie Gravely, doing some research together.